 The recipient/family will contact the support coordinator when a change is required.
 The support coordinator will call a meeting with the service provider to complete the POC revision form.
-All participants will sign the POC revision and it will be submitted to the Human Services Authority or District for approval.
+All participants will sign the POC revision and it will be submitted to the OCDD Regional Office or Human Services Authority or District for approval.
 The support coordinator will notify the service provider and recipient of the approval/disapproval.